-An Exmark may start and then die while mowing when the mower is no longer able to get fuel or air to the engine due to plugged filters, clogged fuel lines, bad fuel pump or a dirty carburetor.
+An Exmark may start and then die while mowing when the mower is no longer able to get fuel or air to the engine due to plugged filters, clogged fuel lines, a bad fuel pump, or a dirty carburetor.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
-As an Amazon Associate we earn from qualifying purchases.
+As an Amazon Associate, we earn from qualifying purchases.

-Follow all safety instructions provided in your equipment operator’s manual prior to diagnosing, repairing or operating.
-Consult a professional if you don’t have the skills, knowledge or are not in the condition to perform the repair safely.
+Follow all safety instructions provided in your equipment operator’s manual before diagnosing, repairing, or operating.
+Consult a professional if you don’t have the skills, or knowledge or are not in the condition to perform the repair safely.

-12 Reasons Your Exmark Mower Dies While Mowing
+14 Reasons Your Exmark Mower Dies While Mowing

-Exmark Fuel Tank is Empty
+Fuel Tank is Empty

-If you’re running a gas powered Exmark mower, it’s helpful to know gas can go bad relatively quick.
+If you’re running a gas-powered mower, it’s helpful to know gas can go bad relatively quickly.
 Gas has about a 30-day shelf life before it begins to break down and become less effective.

 In addition to clogging, the ethanol and water mixture will eventually separate from the gas and sink to the bottom of the tank.
 This can cause significant engine damage when run through your engine.

 Here are tips to ensure you get the best fuel results: